Call Us Today On: 0330 808 1074

 Both options have similar benefits.

-Double Glazing Funding has a wide variety of funding options available and will give you the best advice when selecting installers to fit your new bay window.
+Double Glazing Funding has a wide variety of funding options available and will give you the best advice when selecting installers to fit your new bay window!

-First of all the fitters will remove the existing window or cut a new hole in the wall where the bay window will be positioned.
+1. First, the fitters will remove the existing window or cut a new hole in the wall where the bay window will be positioned.

 Removing windows can be quite a dusty, messy experience, but using quality installers will ensure that it is carried out with as little disruption as possible.

-The window frames can then be installed into the box frame.
+3. The window frames can then be installed into the box frame.

-However, if you like the look of this option, it is effortless to complete; hang a curtain pole stretching the width of the front of the bay and hang your curtains and position your tie backs.
+However, if you like the look of this option, it is effortless to complete.
+Hang a curtain pole stretching the width of the front of the bay, and hang your curtains and position your tie-backs.